Yandex Cloud

 • Selected host class.

 • Database host uptime in hours.
 Partial hours are rounded up to the nearest whole hour.
-You can find the cost per hour for each host class in the Pricing policy section.
+For the cost per hour of operation for each host class, see our pricing policy.

 How can I change the computing resources and storage size for a database cluster?How can I change the computing resources and storage size for a database cluster?

-Yes, backup is enabled by default.
-For MySQL®, a full backup takes place once a day and saves all DB cluster transaction logs.
-This allows you to restore the cluster state to any point in time during the backup storage period, except for the last 30 seconds.
+Yes, backups are enabled by default.
+The MySQL® backup policies provide full daily backups and continuous transaction log archiving.
+This enables you to restore your cluster to any point in time within the backup retention period, except for the last 30 seconds.

-By default, backups are stored for seven days.
+By default, backups are retained for seven days.

-Can I change the retention period of automatic backups?Can I change the retention period of automatic backups?
+Can I change the retention period for automatic backups?Can I change the retention period for automatic backups?

 What metrics and processes can be monitored?What metrics and processes can be monitored?